ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg int rotate: rotation angle.
 Default is 0 (no rotation).
 Should be *n * 90* with an integer n (not checked).

-    :rtype: bytes
+    :rtype: byte[]
-    :returns: a Python *bytes* object containing a PDF file image.
+    :returns: a *byte[]* object containing a PDF file image.
 It is created by internally using `ToBytes(garbage: 4, deflate: true)`.
 See :meth:`ToBytes`.
 You can output it directly to disk or open it as a PDF.

     .. note:: The method uses the same logic as the *mutool convert* CLI.
 This works very well in most cases -- however, beware of the following limitations.